SirMekus/mmuo/Readme.md

 });
 ```

-Please note that in using this function some classes and/or ID's have already been defined and registered so all you have to do is assign any of these classes or ID's to your element and you're good to go:
+Please note that in using this function some classes and/or ID's have already been defined and registered so all you have to do is assign any of these classes or ID's to your element and you're good to go.
+The functions are already defined and you can use them on your own if you want to create or listen to custom events on your own.
+The workflow, should you choose to register events on your own with a different class/ID name, should be the same:

 | Class/ID | Event | Function | Description
 | ----------- | ----------- | ----------- | ----------- |